-For over 90 years, the Patrol has been a welcome sight to those who enjoy the many offerings of, and the beauty of Geneva Lake.
+For almost 100 years, the Patrol has been a welcome sight to those who enjoy the many offerings of, and the beauty of Geneva Lake.
 The Patrol, which has grown along with the increased usage and ever-changing demands of the lake community, has received national recognition for excellence from both the American Red Cross and the National Safety Council.

 Founded by Simeon B. Chapin in 1920, to the Water Safety Patrol started out as a small group of people dedicated to spreading the word about the importance of safety through posters and bulletins posted at area beaches.
 Soon, the organization employed a small group of swimming instructors and offered free swimming lessons at various locations.
 Funding was provided through private donations from area residents.
 By 1925, the Patrol had begun providing lifeguards at several Geneva Lake beaches, and the organization purchased its first Patrol boat.
 The boat was used as an extension of the lifeguard services, and provided rescue and assistance for the increasing numbers of boaters using the lake.

 Over the years, the organization continued to grow to meet the ever-increasing needs of the lake.
 H.C.
 Patterson guided the Patrol through the 1940’s and 50’s as the Operations Director, and he upgraded the boat fleet to add twin engine vessels with more rescue capabilities.